zowe/docs-site/docs/user-guide/configure-zos-system.md

 ## Configure multi-user address space (for TSS only)

-The `ZWESVSTC` started task is multi-user address space, and therefore a TSS FACILITY needs to be defined and assigned to the started task.
+The Zowe server started task either `ZWESVSTC` or `ZWESLSTC` is multi-user address space, and therefore a TSS FACILITY needs to be defined and assigned to the started task.
 Then, all acids signing on to the started task will need to be authorized to the FACILITY.

 The following example shows how to create a new TSS FACILITY.